Largs, New South Wales: Geography

 Largs covers an area of 7.72 km2 and is predominantly located on the Hunter River and Paterson River floodplains with a minimum elevation of 3 metres rising to low hills in the west with a maximum height of 40 metres.

 Almost all (over 90%) of the original vegetation (pre-1760) has been cleared.
 The floodplains has been developed primarily for irrigation which includes grazing cattle, growing lucerne, vegetables and turf.
 The low hills in the west contain the town of Largs with mainly residential development and a small number of commercial buildings.

 There are two distrinctive landscape groups in Largs.
 The first group is the Hunter landscape group (hu and hub) which are extensive alluvial plains on recent alluvium from the Hunter and Paterson Rivers.
 It slopes <1% and is made up of completely cleared tall open-forest and closed-forest.
 The second landscape group is the Bolwarra Heights group (bh) which are rolling low hills on Permian sediments, with slopes 5 to 20% and cleared tall open-forest.

 Under the Köppen-Geiger classification, Largs has a humid subtropical climate (Cfa).

+Transport

+Hunter Valley Buses operates one bus route through Largs: